shakes76/PatternFlow/recognition/46616780_YOLO_Hannah_Scholz/README.md

 As we can see from these results a metric/mAP_0.5 and metric/mAP_0.5:0.95 are slowly getting better and better, although do not seem to be increasing any further after 300 epochs.
-Using the function I have created to calculate the IOU metric in the YOLOV5_training.ipynb file, the dataset has an IOU value of
+Using the function I have created to calculate the IOU metric in the YOLOV5_training.ipynb file, the dataset has an IOU value of 0.8643.

-Next is to train using the medium YOLOv5 model instead.
+Next is to train using the medium YOLOv5 model instead to see if the performance improves further.

 ### Yolov5m - medium
 #### 4 Epochs: